Wild Edge Brush Clearing

 Frequently Asked Questions

-Forestry mulching is a land clearing method that uses a specialized machine with a rotating drum of steel teeth to grind trees, brush, and vegetation into fine mulch in a single pass.
-Unlike traditional clearing that requires cutting, piling, and hauling debris, forestry mulching does everything at once, leaving beneficial mulch behind that naturally decomposes.
+Forestry mulching is a land clearing method that uses a specialized machine with a rotating drum of steel teeth to grind trees, brush, and vegetation into large mulch that stays on-site.
+Unlike traditional clearing that requires cutting, piling, and hauling debris, forestry mulching processes everything in place — no burn piles, no hauling, no cleanup.
+The mulch left behind naturally decomposes and helps prevent erosion.

 Forestry mulching pricing depends on acreage, terrain, and brush density.
 Most residential jobs fall in the $1,500–$7,000 range depending on the scope of work.
 A small half-acre lot with light brush will be on the lower end, while several acres of heavy growth will cost more.
 Use our instant estimate calculator on this page to get a ballpark number in seconds, or request a free on-site estimate for an exact price before any work begins.

-Everything is ground into mulch on-site and left as a 2–4 inch layer of wood chips.
-This mulch breaks down naturally over 12–18 months, returning nutrients to the soil and preventing erosion.
-Grass will grow through it.
-No hauling, burning, or cleanup is needed.
+Everything is processed on-site and left as a layer of large wood chips and shredded material.
+The depth varies — thicker around stumps and trees, thinner in open areas.
+This mulch breaks down naturally over time, returns nutrients to the soil, and helps prevent erosion.
+Softwoods decompose faster; hardwoods like oak and hickory take longer.
+No hauling, burning, or off-site cleanup is needed.

-Most residential land clearing jobs are completed in 1–3 days, depending on the size and density of the area being cleared.
-Larger properties may take longer.
+Most residential land clearing jobs are completed in 1–3 days, depending on the size, density, and terrain of the area being cleared.
+Larger properties or heavier brush will take longer.
 We’ll give you a time estimate along with your quote so you know what to expect.

 Yes!
 We’ll come to your property, walk the area with you, discuss your goals for the land, and provide a written quote at no charge.
 This helps us give you an accurate price and ensures we understand exactly what you need.

 For most Central Ohio property owners, yes.
-Open burning in Ohio is restricted during fire season (March 1 through May 31, 6 AM to 6 PM) under Ohio Revised Code 1503.18, and many townships have additional burn ordinances.
-Beyond the regulations, burning leaves bare soil exposed to erosion, produces smoke that affects neighbors, and many invasive species like honeysuckle and autumn olive actually resprout more vigorously after fire.
-Forestry mulching leaves a protective mulch layer that prevents erosion, suppresses weed germination, and returns nutrients to the soil as it decomposes — all without smoke, permits, or fire risk.
+Open burning in Ohio is restricted during certain months and hours under Ohio Revised Code 1503.18, and many townships have additional burn ordinances.
+Beyond the regulations, burning leaves bare soil exposed to erosion, produces smoke that affects neighbors, and many invasive species like honeysuckle and autumn olive resprout more vigorously after fire.
+Forestry mulching leaves a protective mulch layer that helps prevent erosion and returns nutrients to the soil — no smoke, no fire risk.

 Absolutely.
 Many Knox County and Licking County landowners use forestry mulching to improve their hunting property.
 We can create food plot openings in wooded areas, clear shooting lanes, and establish edge habitat — the transition zones between forest and open areas that white-tailed deer, wild turkey, and other game species prefer.
 Selectively removing invasive understory also promotes native browse plants and allows oak, hickory, and other mast-producing trees to regenerate, improving long-term habitat quality.

 They’re designed for very different jobs.
-A bush hog is a rotary mower that handles tall grass, weeds, and light brush in open fields — think pasture maintenance.
-It can’t cut anything woody or thicker than about an inch.
-A forestry mulcher is a heavy-duty grinding head that chews through trees up to 8 inches in diameter, dense brush, saplings, and invasive species, turning everything into mulch on the spot.
-If you can walk through it, you probably need a bush hog.
-If you can’t, you need a forestry mulcher.
+A bush hog is a rotary mower for tall grass, weeds, and light brush in open fields — think pasture maintenance.
+A forestry mulcher is a heavy-duty grinding head that processes trees, dense brush, saplings, and invasive species, turning everything into large mulch on the spot.
+A good rule of thumb: if it’s mostly grass and weeds, a bush hog will do the job.
+If it’s woody or dense, you need a forestry mulcher.

 Yes — selective clearing is a big part of what we do.
-Our equipment lets us work precisely around trees you want to preserve while removing the surrounding brush, invasive species, and understory.
+Our equipment is maneuverable enough to work around trees you want to preserve while removing the surrounding brush, invasive species, and understory.
 This is common on wooded properties where landowners want to keep mature oaks, maples, or other desirable trees but clear out the honeysuckle, multiflora rose, and scrubby growth underneath.
-Just flag or point out what stays and we’ll work around it.
+The more clearly you mark what stays, the better — flagging tape or a walkthrough before we start helps us protect your desirable trees.

 For anything heavier than tall grass and weeds, forestry mulching is the most efficient option.
-Bush hogging works on open fields with light growth, but it can’t handle saplings, woody brush, or anything over a couple inches in diameter.
-Chainsaws and brush cutters work on small areas but are slow, labor-intensive, and leave you with piles of debris to deal with.
+Bush hogging works on open fields with light growth, but it’s not built for saplings or woody brush.
+Chainsaws and brush cutters work on small areas but are slow, labor-intensive, and leave you with piles of debris.
 Bulldozing removes everything including your topsoil.
-A forestry mulcher handles it all in one pass — thick brush, saplings, small trees up to 8 inches, invasive species like honeysuckle — and turns it into mulch on the spot.
+A forestry mulcher handles thick brush, saplings, small trees, and invasive species like honeysuckle — and leaves large mulch on the ground instead of debris piles.
 No hauling, no burn piles, and your soil stays intact.

-No — in fact, it’s one of the most soil-friendly clearing methods available.
-The mulch layer left behind (typically 2–4 inches of wood chips) acts as a natural erosion barrier, which is especially important on the rolling, hilly terrain common in Knox County and eastern parts of our service area.
-As the mulch decomposes over 12–18 months, it returns organic matter and nutrients to the soil.
-Compare this to bulldozer clearing, which strips topsoil and compacts the ground, or burning, which can sterilize the top layer of soil and destroy beneficial mycorrhizal fungi.
-Our tracked equipment also distributes weight evenly to minimize soil compaction.
+No — it’s one of the most soil-friendly clearing methods available.
+The mulch layer left behind acts as a natural erosion barrier, which matters on the rolling, hilly terrain common in Knox County and eastern parts of our service area.
+As the mulch decomposes, it returns organic matter and nutrients to the soil.
+Compare this to bulldozer clearing, which strips topsoil and compacts the ground, or burning, which can sterilize the top layer of soil.
+Our tracked equipment also distributes weight to reduce soil compaction compared to wheeled machines.